Introducing "hoto," a dish you'll want to eat during the chilly autumn and winter!

 Main ingredients

-- Pumpkin : A characteristic ingredient of hoto, its sweetness and fluffy texture go well with the soup.
-It is rich in vitamin A and dietary fiber, which helps boost the immune system.
+- Pumpkin: A characteristic ingredient in Hoto, its sweetness and fluffy texture go well with the soup.
+It is rich in vitamin A and dietary fiber, and has the effect of boosting immunity.

-- Taro : Taro, which adds a smooth texture to hoto, is also rich in vitamins and minerals and aids digestion.
+- Taro: Taro, which adds smoothness to hoto noodles, is also rich in vitamins and minerals and aids digestion.

-- Chicken : Chicken is an essential source of protein.
-Using chicken breast or thigh meat will bring out the umami flavor in the soup.
+- Chicken: Chicken is an essential ingredient as a source of protein.
+Using chicken breast or thigh meat will spread a rich flavor throughout the soup.

-- Carrots and burdock : Root vegetables are rich in dietary fiber and add texture to the hoto.
-Burdock in particular has a unique flavor that gives the soup a rich flavor.
+- Carrots and burdock root: Root vegetables are rich in dietary fiber and give texture to hoto.
+Burdock root, in particular, adds a unique flavor that enriches the entire soup.

-- Miso : Miso, the base of hoto soup, is a fermented food made from soybeans and has the effect of regulating the intestinal environment.
+- Miso: Miso, which forms the base of Hoto soup, is a fermented food made from soybeans and has the effect of improving the intestinal environment.

 Hoto recipe